m-pektas/Performance-Analysis-of-Efficient-Deep-Learning-Models-for-MultiLabel-Classification-of-Fundus-Image/README.md

-# EDD
+# Performance Analysis of Efficient Deep Learning Models for Multi-Label Classification of Fundus Image

-Eye Disease Diagnosis
+Eye Disease Diagnosis from Fundus Image

 #### 1) Create a new environment